Skip to content

 3. Initializer discovery — framework → plugins → user (registration order within plugins)

-4. Initializer execution — all initializers sorted by loadPriority, regardless of source
+4. Initializer execution — all initializers are topologically sorted by dependsOn, regardless of source

 5. Action discovery — plugin actions → user actions